nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Each `FlowPane` field is tagged with the **@FXML** notation, for use by **FXML** markup.

 Everytime the user updates a friend's information, a new `PersonCard` object is created.
-The object will retrieve the corresponding user information using the `toDisplayString()` method in the `Person` class, and add their in-game preferences and social handles as labelled tags under the friend's profile.
+The object will retrieve the corresponding friend's information using the `toDisplayString()` method in the `Person` class, and add their in-game preferences and social handles as labelled tags under the friend's profile.

 Each type of user preference is then tagged with a different colour, specified in the `DarkTheme.css` file, for